Shakespeare's King John is a rarely-performed history play which tells the story of John's reign from 1199 to 1216.

 The French argue that the throne should belong to Arthur, the young son of John's other deceased older brother Geoffrey.

-As war is declared between England and France an inheritance dispute is brought before by the King by the Falconbridge family.
+As war is declared between England and France an inheritance dispute is brought before the King by the Falconbridge family.

 THE ILLEGITIMATE SON